smfxfc/reddit-nickname-creator/README.md

 1. Gather the usernames of all subreddit posters by pulling username string from comments and posts
 2. Check each username to existing username list, which is stored as a json file.
 3. If username is not in list, generate a random unique nickname and store in json dict as a key value pair with the username.

+The file that executes the main program is reddit_nicknames.py.